oliverkwebb/pracstro/README.md

 Each of these have one or two types that represent a certain kind of data:
 - `Date` - An instant in continuous time.
-- `Period` - An angle automatically corrected to be between \[0°, 360°\].
+- `Angle` - An angle automatically corrected to be between \[0°, 360°\].
 Which can also represent a time of day.
 - `Coord` - A pair of angles, representing latitude/longitude on a sphere.
 - `Planet` - A planets orbital properties, along with data required for orbital correction.
 - `Moon` - The moons orbital properties.